 Attractions and Activities

 These sensational vacation activities and excursions occur nearly every day or night of the week during the "high season" winter months of November to April: gay tours and trips on great cruises, bingo, male stripper and drag queen shows, happy hours galore, pool parties, lesbian places of interest, special performers and events at Incanto cabaret and cafe, musicians playing at Garbo piano bar, and of course the not to be missed and extremely popular gay beach on Los Muertos.
 All-in-all a near perfect holiday destination.
-The local watering holes have been doing a booming business for years and there are now some twenty or so gay bars, night-clubs, cantinas, discotheques, martini spots and lounges, all but one of them are in the unique part of the city known as the South Side, sometimes also referred to as the Romantic Zone or Old Town.
+The local watering holes have been doing a booming business for years and there are now some twenty or so gay bars, nightclubs, cantinas, discotheques, martini spots and lounges, and all of them are in the unique part of the city known as the South Side, sometimes also referred to as the Romantic Zone or Old Town.
 One of these night spots, Club Manana (now closed), was once rated as one of the top gay bars in the world.

 Hint: One of the best ways to get around this site is to go to the gay travel links page as this has the most important internal links to this travel guide on the left-side navigation bar.

 Downtown tribute to Elizabeth Taylor by an an "eternally grateful" Puerto Vallarta